HMS-IDAC/MatBots/SpotMeasureBot/ReadMe.txt

 Call 'spotMeasureBot(pathToImage)' to start bot with image in pathToImage.

+Call 'spotMeasureTool(I)', where I is a grayscale, double image, if you have image data already loaded in Matlab.

 Once the image is loaded, draw rectangle around spot.
 A 2D gaussian will be fit to the spot, and the approximate standard deviation (average of the standard deviations corresponding to the principal components)